Standards for the Oral Health Team

 Oral health professionals must meet clinical and ethical expectations for practice.
 They are accountable and responsible for understanding and interpreting any limits or conditions that might appear in Ministry Regulations and BCCOHP Bylaws regarding restricted titles and scope of practice.

-BCCOHP’s unified Professional Standards for the Oral Health Team are now in effect for all oral health professionals.
-Explore the resources under the “Standards and Practice Resources” heading on this page to access the standards and learn more.
+BCCOHP’s Professional Standards for the Oral Health Team are in effect for all oral health professionals.
+Explore the resources under the “Standards and Practice Resources” section on this page to learn more.

 Eventually, all legacy practice resources will be rescinded and replaced by new BCCOHP standards that apply to all regulated oral health professionals.
 Learn more and review the inventory of documents replaced by these new standards here>>

-Profession-specific resources apply in specific areas as a supplement to the unified Professional Standards for the Oral Health Team.
-While BCCOHP is in the process of rescinding and replacing all legacy practice resources with unified standards and new practice standards, certain legacy documents remain applicable.
+Practice standards are additional requirements for high-risk areas of oral health care.
+While BCCOHP is in the process of rescinding and replacing all legacy practice resources, certain legacy documents remain applicable.
 Click through by profession to access applicable resources.

 Cases resulting in the need for patient resuscitation, emergency transfer, referral and/or admittance to hospital, or death, must immediately be reported to BCCOHP’s Registrar by phone (672-202-0448, toll-free within Canada: 1-888-202-0448).